pallets/click/docs/upgrading.rst

 ----------------

 Click 2.0 has one breaking change which is the signature for parameter callbacks.
-Before 2.0 the callback was invoked with ``(ctx, value)`` whereas now it's ``(ctx, param, value)``.
+Before 2.0, the callback was invoked with ``(ctx, value)`` whereas now it's ``(ctx, param, value)``.
 This change was necessary as it otherwise made reusing callbacks too complicated.

-To ease the transition click will still accept old callbacks.
-Starting with Click 3.0 it will start to issue a warning to stderr to encourage you to upgrade.
+To ease the transition, click will still accept old callbacks.
+Starting with Click 3.0, it will start to issue a warning to stderr to encourage you to upgrade.

-In case you want to support both click 1.0 and click 2.0 you can make a simple decorator that adjusts the signatures::
+In case you want to support both click 1.0 and click 2.0, you can make a simple decorator that adjusts the signatures::

     import click